ianepperson/telnetsrvlib/README.rst

          self.writeresponse( ' '.join(params) )

  class MySSHHandler(SSHHandler):
+     # Set the unique host key
      host_key = getRsaKeyFile('server_fingerprint.key')

+     # Instruct this SSH handler to use MyTelnetHandler for any PTY connections
      telnet_handler = MyTelnetHandler

      def authCallbackUsername(self, username):
          # These users do not require a password
-         if username not in ['john', 'eric', 'terry', 'graham']: raise RuntimeError('Not a Python')
+         if username not in ['john', 'eric', 'terry', 'graham']: raise RuntimeError('Not a Python!')

      def authCallback(self, username, password):
-         # Super sekrit password:
+         # Super secret password:
          if password != 'concord':
             raise RuntimeError('Wrong password!')

- # Start a telnet server for the localhost
+ # Start a telnet server for just the localhost on port 8023.
+(Will not request any authentication.)
  telnetserver = gevent.server.StreamServer(('127.0.0.1', 8023), MyTelnetHandler.streamserver_handle)
  telnetserver.start()

- # Start an SSH server for any remote host
+ # Start an SSH server for any local or remote host on port 8022
  sshserver = gevent.server.StreamServer(("", 8022), MySSHHandler.streamserver_handle)
  sshserver.serve_forever()